-The volume of material within domestic waste collections in each of the red, yellow and green lid bins is tracked, and Council's goal is to increase the rate of kerbside diversion.
+The volume of material within domestic waste collections in each of the red, yellow and green lid bins is tracked weekly and Council's goal is to increase the rate of kerbside recovery.

-The graph below shows the percentage of waste that has been diverted from landfill through effective use of kerbside collections, including FOGO, recycling and On-call household collections.
-The graph captures data for the 2021/22, 2022/23 and 2023/24 financial years.
+The graph below shows the percentage of waste that has been diverted from landfill through effective use of kerbside collections including FOGO, recycling and On-call household collections.
+The graph captures data for the 2021/22 and 2022/23 financial years as well as the forecasted rate for the 2023/24 financial year.